johnbywater/dcbdb/README.md

 ```

-An actual Python client for UmaDB is forthcoming.
+The [official Python client](https://pypi.org/project/umadb/) for UmaDB is available on PyPI.

 ----